riceissa/issarice.com/wiki/open-philanthropy-project-non-grant-funding.md

 David Roodman [used to be an independent consultant](http://www.openphilanthropy.org/about/team/david-roodman) for Open Phil, but "He became an employee in 2015".

-[Distill Prize](http://distill.pub/prize/) is financially supported by Open Phil:

-> The Distill Prize has a $125,000 USD initial endowment, funded by Chris Olah,
-> Greg Brockman, Jeff Dean, DeepMind, and the Open Philanthropy Project.
-> Logistics for the prize are handled by the Open Philanthropy Project.

 [Chris Somerville](http://www.openphilanthropy.org/about/team/chris-somerville)
 [now works for Open Phil, but used to consult for it](http://www.openphilanthropy.org/blog/our-progress-2016-and-plans-2017):